Introducing Vatican City

 St Peter's Square © Anita Szeicz

-But there is more to this tiny state than meets the eye, and aside from the exquisite palaces, museums and administrative buildings, the Vatican City boasts a prison, a supermarket, a printing press (which produces the daily L'Osservatore Romano) and a post office, which has been rumoured to be the best in the world with mail being known to reach its target before the infamously unreliable postal service in Italy.
+There is more to the tiny Vatican state than meets the eye though, and aside from the exquisite palaces, museums and administrative buildings, Vatican City boasts mundane things like a prison, a supermarket, a printing press (which produces the daily L'Osservatore Romano) and a post office, which is rumoured to be the best in the world.

-With fascinating buildings, palaces, museums, sculptures and architecture to enjoy, the Vatican City is a must for culture vultures and anyone wanting a glimpse into the workings of a diminutive, but powerful country.
+With fascinating buildings, palaces, museums, sculptures and architecture to enjoy, Vatican City is a must for culture vultures and anyone wanting a glimpse into the workings of a diminutive, but powerful country, not to mention the power base of one of the most powerful religious denominations in the world.

 Become our Vatican City Travel Expert